christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 ###Method injection

 Probably you do not need the Response class in all your UserController methods.
 In this case method injection comes handy.
-We can inject the method within our getIndex method arguments.
+We can inject the class within our getIndex method arguments.
 Now we do not need the constructor anymore and we save some lines.

 {% highlight PHP startinline %}